Common ingroup identity: Applications

 For many Americans, the terrorist attacks of September 11, 2001 served as a unifying experience.
 As the attacks came from outside the country, a salient out-group was created.
 Additionally, recategorization for a majority of Americans occurred in that they felt America as a whole was attacked; the attacks increased the salience of the perception that all Americans are members of a superordinate nation group.
 Thus, through recategorization, America as a whole became the new in-group and a different out-group was created.
 "In-group favoritism strengthened group cohesion, feelings of solidarity, and identification with the most emblematic values of the U.S. nation, while outgroup discrimination induced U.S. citizens to conceive the enemy (al-Qaeda and its protectors) as the incarnation of evil, depersonalizing the group and venting their anger on it, and to give their backing to a military response, the eventual intervention in Afghanistan".

 Recently, a study has shown that common in-group identity may have the potential to ease tense relations between religious groups.
 Muslims and Christians who identified with the common group of Abrahamic religions were more favorable towards the respective out-group.

+Experiences of a shared common identity can also increase when minoritized groups experience the same adverse challenges.
+For instance, when racially or ethnically minoritized groups in the U.S. perceive that they share the experience of being targeted by discrimination, they show more common identificaiton as People of Color.
+But this shared group identity does not always lead to more favorable intergroup attitudes.
+For instance, identifying with a shared group can lead to expectations that other groups will provide support and when this expectation is violated, it can lead to perceptions of betrayal and thus more negative integroup relations.